10 Activities to Get in Shape with Your Kids

 Or you can jog while your little one scoots along.
 Or let one parent bike with the kid(s) while the other jogs over to meet at the destination.
 You can race!

-Why pay $20 for a hand washing when you can do it together.
-You’ll want car wash specific soap and a proper sponge (so as not to scratch the paint).
+This may seem like an odd choice if your goal is to get in shape, but it can be surprisingly physically taxing.
+Why pay $20 for professional handwashing when you can do it together?
+You’ll want car wash specific soap and a proper sponge (so as not to scratch the paint or harm the environment).
 Besides that, you and your kid can have a great time bending, vacuuming, and scrubbing.

 (Bonus: if they have to clean up their crumbs, they are less likely to drop them in the first place!)

 Tag, hopscotch, four square, and Hula-Hoop are all games you know and need minimal resources.
-At the gym, your trainer calls these activities “speed bursts,” “plyo,” and “core work”!
+At the gym, your trainer calls these get in shape activities “speed bursts,” “plyo,” and “core work”!

 Any child in Jr. athletics, dance, or gymnastics will have a regiment for warm-ups.
 And many, many schools have started incorporating yoga into PE and into the classroom as a great way to work out some extra energy.